IRMaGe-3T/irmage-tools-resources/docs/users/resources.md

 ## Data sharing and data format
 - [openNeuro](https://openneuro.org/): a free platform to share BIDS-compilant data.
-- [ida loni](https://ida.loni.usc.edu): acess to several database such as ADNI, ABIDE, PMI
+- [ida loni](https://ida.loni.usc.edu): access to several database such as ADNI, ABIDE, PMI
 - [BIDS](https://bids.neuroimaging.io/): a standardized format for organizing and describing neuroimaging data and study outputs.
 See also [here](BIDS.md)
 - [dcm2niix](https://github.com/rordenlab/dcm2niix): conversion of DICOM into NIfTI format (and with a json file for each NIfTI).